vmware-labs/reconciler-runtime/README.md

 ### ReconcilerTests

 [`ReconcilerTestCase`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/testing#ReconcilerTestCase) run the full reconciler via the controller runtime Reconciler's Reconcile method.
-There are two ways to compose a ReconcilerTestCase either as an unordered set (using [`ReconcilerTests`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/testing#ReconcilerTests)) or an order list (using [`ReconcilerTestSuite`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/testing#ReconcilerTestSuite)).
+There are two ways to compose a ReconcilerTestCase either as an unordered set using [`ReconcilerTests`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/testing#ReconcilerTests), or an order list using [`ReconcilerTestSuite`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/testing#ReconcilerTestSuite).
 When using `ReconcilerTests` the key for each test case is used as the name for that test case.

 ```go
 testKey := ... // NamesapcedName of the resource to reconcile